 India: Field Study of Development Issues

-This faculty-led field course enables participants to experience the vitality of contemporary India, its rapid economic development, its social pluralism and inequalities, and elements of its heritage and cultural traditions.
-Emphasis will be placed on debating current social and urban development issues, on the sensory dimensions of environments, ceremonies and historic sites, and on documenting experiences through travel writing and photography.
+This faculty-assisted field course enables participants to experience the vitality of contemporary India, its rapid economic development, its social pluralism and inequalities, and elements of its heritage and cultural traditions.
+Emphasis will be placed on debating current social and urban development issues, on the sensory dimensions of environments, on ceremonies and historic sites, and on documenting experiences through travel writing and photography.

-It is assumed that most participants will have done some pertinent coursework on India or on international development issues, but others with good academic records may be accepted if they can show evidence of interest in social and environmental justice issues, intercultural awareness, prior travel, or a South Asian heritage background.
+It is assumed that most participants will have done some pertinent coursework on India or on international development issues, but others with good academic records may be accepted if they can show evidence of interest in social and environmental justice issues, intercultural awareness, prior travel, or a background in South Asian studies.

 Students will earn 3 credits for three weeks of full-time study, with possibilities of doing additional credits through an Independent Study project after returning to the United States.
 At UAlbany, the course is equivalent to Globalization Studies 366.